wfmayle/hassio_setup/README.md

 ### Themes
 In configuration.yaml we can add support for UI Themes.

+Make sure to install HACS above.

 frontend:
     themes: !include_dir_merge_named themes

 Make a 'themes' folder in your /hassio/config folder.
 You can add themes there to use.
+Go to HACS in your sidebar.
+Go to Frontend
+Click the "+" button in the bottom right corner Search/Scroll to a theme you want, select it, scroll to the bottom, and install it Go to your actual user profile in the bottom left Select the new theme from the Theme dropdown menu

 ### Secrets
 In your /hassio/config folder, you can make a 'secrets.yaml' file and store your usernames, passwords, ssh keys and more.
 That way, you can share your configurations without having to worry about sharing sensitive information.